atlassian/gostatsd/BACKENDS.md

 New Relic Backend
 -----------------
-Supports three routes for flushing metrics to New Relic.
+Supports three flush-types for sending metrics to New Relic:
+- `infra` Via the Infrastructure Agent's inbuilt HTTP Server (default)
-- Directly to the Insights Collector - [Insights Event API](https://docs.newrelic.com/docs/insights/insights-data-sources/custom-data/send-custom-events-event-api)
+- `insights` Directly to the Insights Collector - [Insights Event API](https://docs.newrelic.com/docs/insights/insights-data-sources/custom-data/send-custom-events-event-api)
-- Via the Infrastructure Agent's inbuilt HTTP Server
-- Directly to the Metric API - [Metric Event API](https://docs.newrelic.com/docs/data-ingest-apis/get-data-new-relic/metric-api/introduction-metric-api)
+- `metrics` Directly to the Metric API - [Metric Event API](https://docs.newrelic.com/docs/data-ingest-apis/get-data-new-relic/metric-api/introduction-metric-api)

+An attempt will be made to automatically set the `flush-type` based on the address you have configured, [manual configuration](#manual-flush-type-configuration) is also available.

 ### [New Relic Insights Event API](https://docs.newrelic.com/docs/insights/insights-data-sources/custom-data/send-custom-events-event-api)
 Sending directly to the Event API alleviates the requirement of needing to have the New Relic Infrastructure Agent.